weizhenhit/EEG2Music/source/_posts/hello-world.md

 ## Dataset 1: NMED-Tempo (Perceived music)

-*8The first dataset is Naturalistic Music EEG Dataset—Tempo (NMED-T), an open dataset of electrophysiological and behavioral responses collected from 20 participants who heard a set of 10 commercially available musical works.
+**The first dataset is Naturalistic Music EEG Dataset—Tempo (NMED-T), an open dataset of electrophysiological and behavioral responses collected from 20 participants who heard a set of 10 commercially available musical works.
 The EEG data were continuously recorded from 128 electrodes at a sampling rate of 1 kHz.
 We reconstruct perceived music from this dataset.**

 ### song 1